Seaweed and alternative Aquaculture farming

 Seaweed faming can provide a sustainable healthy food source easily incorporated into most foods or it can help clean up waters in harbours and estuaries.
 Seaweed farms or artificial seaweed reefs can help prevent erosion and provide habitat for all forms of marine life.

-Looking ahead we want to establish seaweed farms around the globe, after all 70% of the planet is covered in water; in doing so we can help many coastal communities that struggle to live by offering them a sustainable income, or to help poor communities currently hand harvesting wild seaweeds from the shore, which has a negative effect on marine life and the eco system and get them farming seaweed in a sustainable way.
+Looking ahead we want to establish seaweed farms around the globe, after all 70% of the planet is covered in water; in doing so we can help many coastal communities that struggle to live, by offering them a sustainable income, or to help poor communities currently hand harvesting wild seaweeds from rocks, which has a negative effect on marine life and the eco system and get them farming seaweed in a sustainable way.
 This could be done all around the globe in countries such as Chile, Bangladesh, Burma, Sierra Leone and South Africa to mention but a few.

 Farm not forage: In the summer of 2018, the proposed wide-scale harvest of wild kelp led to a fierce row in Scotland, where environmental groups say the dredging of kelp forests could cause irreparable harm to marine life off the coastline because the plants play such a crucial role in preserving a healthy ecosystem.

 Farming seaweed is the way ahead, utilising all areas of the coast.
 In ten or fifteen years from now there won't be enough seaweed grown to meet demand, seaweeds grown in the far east are now suffering due to warmer waters and pollutants from emerging industrial countries, the answer is to set up seaweed farms around the UK and European coasts, utilising our coast line in cleaner Atlantic waters.